habx/test-client-front/README.md

 # Front-end technical test 👨‍💻

+The objective of this test is to see how you adapt to our technologies and our way of coding, potentially integrating new concepts for you.
+We expect you to consider the test as a task you could be given during a sprint.

 The goal of this test is to recreate a housing setup like we have at [habx](https://www.habx.com/fr/).
 It should take you less than 2 hours but feel free to take more time if you still have something to show us!